 First, we ought not bear false witness to our neighbor.
 Telling the truth ought to govern our speech always.
 But, specifically, our neighbors ought to benefit from our reliability as truth tellers.
 Misleading them with falsehoods is an act of injustice levied against them as God’s image bearers.
 As Calvin said, it is an act against true religion.

 Finally, piling on or adding to the guilt of a person is another form of bearing false witness.
 We ought not join in a defamation of character.
-Conversations that engage in talking about someone behind their backs or without their knowledge of being accused should be avoided.
+We ought to avoid conversations that engage in talking about someone behind their backs or without their knowledge of being accused.
 This is important to God because his image bearers’ reputations are important.
 They reflect him in various facets.
 When we engage in damaging them unjustly and without their proper defense we damage God’s reputation.
 A person has the right to face his accuser(s) and to a proper defense.
-This is biblical and inherent to people as God’s image bearers.
-It is God given.
+This is biblical and inalienable to people as God’s image bearers, even if they were Confederate.
+God gives his image bearers those rights.
 The reputation of people ought to benefit from our discipline to not bear false witness, piling on, adding to, or telling tales especially when they aren’t present to defend themselves.

 This forbids, 1.
 Speaking falsely in any matter, lying, equivocating, and any way devising and designing to deceive our neighbor.
 2. Speaking unjustly against our neighbor, to the prejudice of his reputation; and (which involves the guilty of both), 3.
 Bearing false witness against him, laying to his charge things that he knows not, either judicially, upon oath (by which the third commandment, and the sixth of eighth, as well as this, are broken), or extra-judicially, in common converse, slandering, backbiting, tale-bearing, aggravating what is done amiss and making it worse than it is, and any way endeavouring to raise our own reputation upon the ruin of our neighbor’s.